 In IC Server Manager Applications installations, however, the Interaction Process Automation feature is optional.
 Select Interaction Process Automation in the Custom Setup dialog when installing IC Server Manager Applications, as it doesn't install by default.

-Note: If you installed IC Server Manager Applications and didn't select the Interaction Process Automation feature, follow these steps to allow that feature:
+If you installed IC Server Manager Applications and didn't select the Interaction Process Automation feature, follow these steps to enable IPA in Server Manager applications: